Layer 3 Network Address Translation

 Switch(config)# ip nat translation finrst-timeout 45

-finrst-timeout—The aging time after a TCP session receives both finish-in (FIN-IN) and finish-out (FIN-OUT) requests or after the reset of a TCP session.
+finrst-timeout : The aging time after a TCP session receives both finish-in (FIN-IN) and finish-out (FIN-OUT) requests or after the reset of a TCP session.

 Step 7

-ip nat translation icmp-timeout seconds
+(Optional) Use the ip nat translation icmp-timeout seconds command to change the ICMP timeout value.

 Example: